gabyxbinnaeah/Pitch/README.md

 ### A user can be signed in order to leave a comment
 ### A user receives a welcoming email once signed up.

-### As a user, I would like to comment on the different pitches and leave feedback.
+### A user can comment on the different pitches and leave feedback.
-### As a user, I would like to submit a pitch in any category.
+### A user can submit a pitch in any category.
-### As a user, I would like to view the different categories.
+### A user can view the different categories.

 ___